Skip to main content Skip to footer

 Page-Based Reports

-Sometimes designing reports requires that each page be designed to a specific need.
+Sometimes designing reports requires tailoring each page to a specific need.
 Page-based reports are the perfect solution in such scenarios because they allow the developer to control the layout.
-With Page Reports, each page is an object that holds controls of fixed size and position to show data from a data source.
+In Page Reports, each page is an object that contains controls with fixed size and position to display data from a data source.

 Because you're designing the layout for each page, each page can have different controls, sizes, layout orientation, margins, and more.
 This layout produces a 100% WYSIWYG output.
 While not event-driven like Section Reports, Page and RDL reports support Expressions that allow you to control the dynamic runtime behavior of the report.